 Below are 10 important rules hiring teams and recruiters should follow when they sit down to write a job description.

-These are particularly important to keep in mind if you’re not using job description software to help you write job posts.
+These are particularly important to keep in mind if you’re not using job description software to write job posts.
 They’re also vital to remember each time a hiring manager or recruiter sits down to write a job post, no matter which department is hiring.
-By standardizing with job post templates across the organization, you can ensure job seekers have a consistent experience with your organization.
+By standardizing job posts (e.g., using job post templates across the organization, you can ensure job seekers have a consistent experience with your organization.

 1. Pick the right title for a job description